 We have good inclusive practice for those with additional needs, with support provided by our highly experienced teaching assistant team.
-Mrs. Wiltshire, our Deputy Headteacher, is our SEND and can provide further details.
+Mrs. Wiltshire, our Deputy Headteacher, is our SEND (Special Educational Needs or Disabilities) and can provide further details.

 Leeming RAF Community Primary School 'We care, we respect, we do our best'